ipfs/specs/API_HTTP.md

 The only exception to this is streaming responses where errors may be added to the output stream.

-If an error is added to the output stream, a final multipart boundary will be added and then the response will end and no more data will be sent.
+If an error is added to the output stream, a final multipart boundary will be added and then the response will end, no more data will be sent and any inflight requests created as a result of the current resource operation must be aborted and torn down.

-Example:
+##### Examples

-> An error during a non-streaming resource response
+###### An error during a non-streaming resource response

 ```
 content-type: application/ipfs-error-v1; charset=UTF-8